 MDWF 2035 Complications of Lactation, 1 cr.
-PRE-REQUISITE: MDWF 1030 Human Lactation (or
+PREREQUISITE: MDWF 1030 Human Lactation (or corequisite) and completion of Phase One classes or currently a CPM/RM

 This course covers complications of lactation in more depth than what was covered in MDWF 1030.
 Breastfeeding/chestfeeding problems such as low milk supply, mastitis, thrush, tongue-tie/lip-tie, Reynaud's syndrome, and others will be covered.
 Case studies, class engagement, readings, reflection and practice documents are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife